IsaiahTshabalala/dropdowns-js/README.md

 `collectionName` - name of the collection to populate the dropdown.

 `dropdownStyle` - for providing styling the dropdown.
-Fields: {color, backgroundColor}.
+Fields: {color, backgroundColor, borderColor (optional)}.

 `buttonStyle` - for providing styling the DONE button (pressed after completing selection in multi-selection dropdowns).
 Fields: {color, backgroundColor}.